These simple rebatch soap balls are inspired by medieval or Tudors style mainly in period of King Henry VIII (1509 -1547) herbal soap balls.

 1.Use kitchen grater to grate your homemade soap, glycerin content is very crucial in this process so industrial soap will not be a good choice.

-2. Add some essential oil or leave them unscented if you wish add tiny bit of distilled water (floral hydrolates - orange, rose or lavender is also very good option).
+2. Add some essential oil or leave them unscented if you wish add tiny bit of distilled water (floral hydrolats - orange, rose or lavender is also very good option).
 Add dried plants or other active and skin beneficial additives and mix evenly trough the soap.

 3. Squeeze soap with your hands until all soap shreds is well mixed